 - 2.1 My full name is Benjamin Moffat Baird.
-I am employed by the Council as a Policy Analyst within the Strategy and Policy Team.
+I am employed by the Council as a Senior Policy Planner within the Strategy and Policy Team.
 My qualifications include a Bachelor's of Science in Economics from the University of Canterbury and Masters of Environmental Policy in Planning from Lincoln University.
 I am an Intermediate member of the NZPI. - 2.2 I have 6.5 years' experience as a resource management planner, with this work including work within the Christchurch Replacement District Plan, including s42A report writing.
 I have also been involved in the development of various baseline and preferred option reports within the PDP process, from Hazardous Substances, Temporary Activities, Māori Purpose, Earthworks, as well as the development of the Urban Growth Chapter.
-I am also involved in the Greater Christchurch response to the National Policy Statement on Urban Development (NPS-UD), as well as the previous development of Our Space. - 2.3 I confirm that I have read the Code of Conduct for Expert Witnesses in the Environment Court Practice Note 2014 and that I have complied with it when preparing this report.
-Having reviewed the submitters and further submitters relevant to this topic I advise there are no conflicts of interest that would impede me from providing independent advice to the Hearings Panel.
+I am also involved in the Greater Christchurch response to the National Policy Statement on Urban Development (NPS-UD), as well as the previous development of Our Space.